+Introduction

-Introduction The Governor-General invites you and your students to visit Government House, Wellington.
+The Governor-General invites you and your students to visit Government House, Wellington.
 Come and learn about the role of the Governor-General and Government House in the history of New Zealand, our constitutional monarchy and New Zealand today.

-The Governor-General as the representative of our Head of State and Sovereign of New Zealand, Queen Elizabeth II.
+The Governor-General is the New Zealander appointed to represent our Head of State and Sovereign, King Charles III.
 This resource explores the Governor-General's role and the history and current use of Government House.
-We recommend visiting Government House, Wellington as part of this study.
-During a visit, students will explore the Visitor Centre before touring the House and grounds.
+We recommend visiting Government House, Wellington, either in person or through a online (zoom) tour, as part of this study.
+During the visit, students will explore the Visitor Centre before touring the House and grounds.
 The visit will be supported by expert staff.

-The resource provides ideas for curriculum-aligned learning experiences, and includes teacher and student support materials.
+The resource provides ideas for curriculum-aligned learning experiences and includes teacher and student support materials.
 It is targeted at levels 3, 4 and 5 of The New Zealand Curriculum.
 It is aligned to the learning areas of social sciences and English.
 You are encouraged to adapt the activities to suit your requirements.
 If your students' needs aren't supported by this resource, we will tailor our resources and programme.